fritids/wp-activate-users/readme.txt

 == Changelog ==

+2010/10/12
 Version 1.2 Fixes MU bug.
 I have tested on wpmu, wpmu/buddypress and wp/buddpress installations

+Currently Working on a bug fix for BuddyPress MU installs…version 1.2 will address this shortly

 == Arbitrary section ==